EmoInfer/EmoInfer/README.md

 ## Note

 * Steps 3 (analysis) and 4 (sequencing) use the intermediate files generated from steps 1 (facial action unit extraction) and 2 (emotion inference).
-As long as those intermediate files have been generated apriori, steps 3 and 4 do not need to be performed sychronously.
+As long as those intermediate files have been generated apriori, steps 3 and 4 do not need to be performed synchronously.
 This allows, for example, picking up previously unfinished analyses at a later point in time.
 For asynchronous analyses, simply upload the corresponding video file to _EmoInfer_ and directly proceed with steps 3 or 4.
 * Steps 3 and 4 are independent of each other and can be performed in any order.

 ## Citation